yingCMU/traffic_sign_classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed for train, test and validation distribution

 ![alt text][image1]
+![alt text][image6]
+![alt text][image7]

 ### Design and Test a Model Architecture